Contract Management Software for Hospitals: A Complete Guide

 Like many large organizations, hospitals manage large volumes of contracts, all of which must adhere to various compliance regulations and/or performance standards.
 Developing standard procedures whenever possible helps streamline organization, saving time and mitigating risk of missing an important step.

 When possible, it’s helpful to use standardized language across contracts in a particular category (e.g., physician employment contracts).
 Since identical contracts aren’t always an option, a more flexible feature to explore is a standard, customizable tag template.
 Setting a list of required tags for a category of contracts, such as location, renewal date, and contract value, ensures that each contract uploaded will be searchable by the same parameters.
 Saving a search streamlines the contract review process even further.

 Create a Policy and Procedure Database

 One of the advantages of a cloud-based system is improved document accessibility.
 Hospitals may see improved staff operations by including policy and standard procedure documents in the shared contract management system.
 Compliance issues may stem in part from physicians, nurses or other staff inaccurately remembering proper procedure or feeling too rushed to check the correct procedure.
 Reducing time required to locate a policy document and linking policies and procedures more closely with applicable contracts encourages compliance.

-Using a digital system also reduces unnecessary paper filing, facilitating a clearer physical environment.
-Check whether a contract management software program’s servers are HIPAA compliant, and ask about additional security features.
+Using a digital system with a contract repository also reduces unnecessary paper filing, facilitating a clearer physical environment.
+Check whether a contract lifecycle management software program’s servers are HIPAA compliant, and ask about additional security features.
 View-only, non-downloadable files, digital watermarks, and user identity authentication features improve security for sensitive documents.

 Improve Audit Preparation and Spend Visibility